agravityio/agravity-public-csharp/docs/PublicAssetManagementApi.md

             var apiInstance = new PublicAssetManagementApi(Configuration.Default);
             var id = "id_example";  // string | The ID of the asset.
             var fields = "fields_example";  // string | Which fields are need to be filled out with comma separated.
 If one is set all non mandatory fields are left out.
 No validation if field exist. (optional) var expose = true;  // bool? | This indicates if the given blobs should have URLs where these can be requested.
-It will expose placeholder blobs if no 'thumbnail' is found.) (optional)
+It will expose placeholder blobs if no 'thumbnail' is found. (optional) var uncomplete = true;  // bool? | This parameter should be set to 'true' if the uncomplete asset should be shown. (optional)

             try
             {
-                Asset result = apiInstance.HttpAssetsGetById(id, fields, expose);
+                Asset result = apiInstance.HttpAssetsGetById(id, fields, expose, uncomplete);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)